marcglasberg/fast_immutable_collections/README.md

 * `Iterable.deepEqualsByIdentity` compare all items, in order, using `identical`.

+* `Iterable.restrict()` restricts some item to one of those present in this iterable.

 * `Iterable.findDuplicates` finds duplicates and then returns a set with the duplicated elements.

 * `Iterable.everyIs` returns true if all items are equal to some value.